-We get asked this question all the time and we're constantly on the lookout for new launchers with which to spice up our smartphones.
+We get asked to recommend the best Android launcher all the time and we're constantly on the lookout for new ones with which to spice up our smartphones.
 An alternative launcher provides tons more customization options for your home screens, app drawer, folders and widgets, as well as near complete control over how your phone performs when switching screens, launching apps and so on.
-I asked some of the other editors what they think the best Android launcher is right now, so here's five of our current favorites.
+Here are favorite Android launchers.

 Action Launcher is a relative newcomer that has captured quite a lot of attention is a very short time.
-Version 2.0 appeared mid-December but Action already has in excess of one hundred thousand installs on the Play Store, with a very impressive review rating of 4.5 stars.
+The launcher already has in excess of one hundred thousand installs on the Play Store, with a very impressive review rating of 4.5 stars.
 It offers the possibility of a simple one-screen launcher with swipe out app drawer and customizable widget drawer on the right (you can add as many screens as you want of course).
 There's also some nifty folder actions for icons, like Shutters – customizable widget banks – and Covers, which let you group similar apps inside folders, but still open the Cover icon app with a single tap.

 GO Launcher EX has over one hundred million installs and a 4.5 star rating, making it the unparalelled Android launcher extraordinaire.
 GO is basically as polished a free launcher as you can find, but there's a lot of cross promotion that can get a little annoying.